MicrosoftDocs/cpp-docs/docs/parallel/openmp/a-examples.md

 }
 ```

-## A.14 Using the flush directive without a list
+## A.14 A flush directive without a list

 The following example (for [section 2.6.5](2-6-5-flush-directive.md)) distinguishes the shared objects affected by a `flush` directive with no list from the shared objects that aren't affected: